Worried about January weather

 After the farmers market I had a short detour before heading home.
 I needed to stop by and see Kendall at Ecologic Divers to get the pesto I had forgotten at Greenhouse, which he so graciously picked up for me.
 I asked him to weigh in from a business owner perspective on the Belize forum weather post I linked to above, knowing he would have good input for those in Belize vacation planning mode.

 The overwhelmingly vast majority of tours go no matter the rain and weather.
 There are times we have to adjust; but it’s easy in Belize.
-Just last week our tour guide for a mainland trip called because the cave for our cave tubing was flooded and we had to reschedule – in 5 minutes we had everything set for the next day; and the guest came out on a snorkel to Hol Chan with us that day since they now had the time.
+Just last week our tour guide for a mainland trip called because the cave for our cave tubing was flooded and we had to reschedule – in 5 minutes we had everything set for the next day; the guest came out on a snorkel to Hole Chan with us that day since they now had the time.

 If you have the opportunity to come to Belize, don’t let a rainy cloud in the forecast stop you…and leave your long pants at home.